Seamless WordPress Migration to Google Cloud

 - MySQL / MariaDB directory: /etc/mysql/

-Once you have that done, you can continue with the migration process.
+Once you’ve completed these checks, you can continue with the migration process.

 Back up current server data and database before migration

-At this point, you should stop all changes on your current server before backing it up since you won’t want new changes added after backing it up.
+At this point, stop all changes on your current server before backing it up.
+You won’t want new changes added after the backup is complete.

-To back up WordPress content, log on to your server via SSH if you have access.
-Once on your current server SSH console, run the commands below to back up your WordPress content, usually at this location: /var/www/html/.
+To back up WordPress content, log into your server via SSH.
+Once in your current server’s SSH console, run the commands below to back up your WordPress content, usually located at /var/www/html/.

-When you run the commands below, a backed-up file named current-server-backup.tar will be created with your WordPress content.
+When you run the commands below, a backup file named current-server-backup.tar will be created containing your WordPress content.

-To backup all databases on the server, you run the commands below:
+To back up all databases on the server, run the commands below:

 You should now have two files: current-server-backup.tar and all_database_backup.sql.